holysnippet/pico_eth_doc/README.md

 - It is not advisable to connect the electronic assemblies described on this page to equipment that uses or provides **Power over Ethernet (PoE).**
 - It is not advisable to connect to Ethernet without an isolation transformer, it's electrically insecure and will result in more lost frames!

-**Sample project and code is in this repository : https://github.com/holysnippet/pico_eth**
+**Sample project and code is in this repository: https://github.com/holysnippet/pico_eth**

 - [What to expect from such a set-up?](#wte)